International flights to remain suspended till Feb 28

-New Delhi, Jan 28 (IANS) India on Thursday extended the suspension of scheduled commercial international flight operations to and from the country till February 28.
+New Delhi: India on Thursday extended the suspension of scheduled commercial international flight operations to and from the country till February 28.

 "This restriction shall not apply to international all-cargo operations and flights specifically approved by the DGCA (Directorate General of Civil Aviation)," an official statement said.